rushabhk04/Simple_PKI/README.md

 # Building a simple PKI infrastructure
-We are assuming an organisation named Simple Inc, which has control over the domain simple.org.
+We are assuming an organisation named Binghamton Inc, which has control over the domain binghamton.org.
 Let’s look at the steps involved in building the PKI infrastructure which includes Root CA, Signing CA and TLS certificate.

 Clone the Simple PKI example files and change directory: